rgburke/grv/doc/documentation.md

 set theme mytheme
 ```

+GRV currently has 3 built in themes available:
+ - solarized
+ - classic
+ - cold

+The solarized theme is the default theme for GRV and uses the colours
+specified [here](http://ethanschoonover.com/solarized).
+This theme does not
+respect the terminals colour palette.
+The classic and cold themes do
+respect the terminals colour palette.

 ### theme

 The theme command allows a custom theme to be defined.
 This theme can then be